 - 1. Finds that the Final IS/MND for the Project has been completed in compliance with CEQA and reflects the independent judgment and analysis of the City. - 2.
 Finds that, on the basis of the whole record before it, there is no substantial evidence that the Project as proposed and mitigated will have a significant effect on the environment. - 3.
 Adopts the Final Mitigated Negative Declaration (Final MND) for the Project. - 4.
-Adopts and makes all of the mitigation measures identified in the IS/MND required conditions of approval of the Project to the extent they are within the responsibility and jurisdiction of the City as summarized below. - 5.
 Adopts the Mitigation Monitoring and Reporting Program for the Project, as amended, attached hereto as Exhibit EA-1, and incorporated herein by reference, which incorporates all the mitigation measures required under the Final MND.
+The Planning Commission further makes the mitigation measures required conditions of approval of the Project to the extent they are within the responsibility and jurisdiction of the City as summarized below: